JetBrains/teamcity-documentation/topics/subscribing-to-notifications.md

 Notifications in TeamCity can be sent:
 * __Per user__, according to the user's configured notification rules.
 These rules can also be set at the user-group level, so they are applied to all the users in the TeamCity group.
   You can create a user-level notification rule for a specific project or multiple projects and build configurations.
-These notifications are also available in a wider range of software than the build-level ones: IDE, browsers, Slack, Jabber, and email.
+These notifications are also available in a wider range of software than the build-level ones: IDE, browsers, Slack, and email.
 * __Per build configuration__, with the [Notifications](notifications.md) build feature.
 Currently, these notifications are available only for email and Slack.
   Choose build-level notifications if you want to notify many people at once about a specific build configuration.
 You can enter an email list address or a Slack channel ID, and whoever is subscribed to this list or channel will be notified when the selected build events occur.